Arrest or Detention of a U.S. Citizen Abroad

 - Provide a general overview of the local criminal justice process

-- If they would like, ensuring that prison officials are permitting visits with a member of the clergy of the religion of your choice
+- Upon request, ensure that prison officials permit visits with a member of the clergy of the religion of your choice

-- Establish an OCS Trust so friends and family can transfer funds to imprisoned U.S. citizens, when permissible under prison regulations
+- Establish an OCS Trust, when no other means to send funds are available so friends and family can transfer funds to imprisoned U.S. citizens

 - State to a court that anyone is guilty or innocent